CraftAcademyLabs/coach-guides/weeks/week_2.md

 #### Swedish
 **Mera JavaScript**

-Vi forsätter med att introducera ytterligare ett programmeringsspråk med tillhörande testverktyg - JavaScript och Jasmine.
-Samtidigt går vi igenom grunderna i HTML och CSS och bygger en applikation som räknar ut din Body Mass Index (BMI challenge) och publicerar vår första app på internet.
+Proof-read english version and translate to swedish~~Vi forsätter med att introducera ytterligare ett programmeringsspråk med tillhörande testverktyg - JavaScript och Jasmine.
+Samtidigt går vi igenom grunderna i HTML och CSS och bygger en applikation som räknar ut din Body Mass Index (BMI challenge) och publicerar vår första app på internet.~~

 #### English
 **More to JavaScript**

-We continue to build your JavaScript, HTML and CSS skills.
+This week, we continue to build your JavaScript, HTML and CSS skills.
 Together we'll build an Address Book application with rich functionality and look into simple strategies for storing and persisting information.
-We'll also continue our journey into Test Driven Development and introduce more advanced testing strategies
-We introduce another programming language and associated testing framework - JavaScript and Jasmine.
-We also go through the basics of HTML and CSS and build an application that calculates your Body Mass Index (BMI Challenge) and deploy our first app on the Internet.
+We'll also continue our journey into Test Driven Development and introduce you to Behavior Driven Development (BDD).
+We also go through the basics of HTML and CSS as we build this week's challenge.
+You will also get to deploy your first app on the Internet.
 Once again, you will have a Weekend Challenge to complete.

 ### Week Lab
 Address Book-challenge

 ### Learning objectives
 * Learn about...
+  - Advanced Javascript concepts and ES6+ Features
+  - Asynchronous Programming with Javascript
+  - DOM manipulation using vanilla Javascript APIs
+  - Unit testing in JS using Mocha and Chai
+  - Introduction to BDD using cucumber
   - practice Pair Programming && collaboration using Git and GitHub
-  - Basic understanding of JavaScript
-  - Mocha+chai testing framework & comparison to RSpec
-  - BDD with Cucumber
+  - Deploying a static site to the web
   - Observe differences and similarities between Ruby and Javascript
   - Understand difference between running code on the server vs. in the browser